Importing a Japanese Akita by Steven Takamatsu

-Some members from our branch have used a Japanese breeder/broker who has been exporting dogs to the US from other Japanese breeders and has been instrumental in securing the best JAs for high prices to China and Russia as well.
-He does virtually all the work for you, according to club and Board member, Kathy Gima: getting health checks, meeting you at the airport or flying the pup in for you.
+Some members from our branch have used a Japanese breeder/broker who has been exporting dogs to the US from other Japanese breeders and has been instrumental in securing the best JAs for high prices to other countries as well.
+He does virtually all the work for you, according to club and board member, Kathy Gima: getting the veterinarian travel certificate, meeting you at the airport or flying the pup in for you.
 The only thing you need to do if you are traveling yourself is make reservations through your airline for your import.
 The airline will ask for dimensions of the crate so you have to have that ready.

 I hired a Chiba branch AKIHO member as a translator while I was in Japan.
 His native language is English but he has lived in Japan long enough to have become fluent in the language and he knows Japanese customs.
 He used to find Japanese Akitas for people, but does not do this anymore.
 He says it is too difficult to find a good show quality dog for breeding as a third party, but if you can find one for yourself, then he can help with the delivery of the pup or dog.

-As President of Los Angeles Branch AKIHO, I would urge any members considering an import to find a dog with different bloodlines from our other LA Branch dogs.
-AKIHO member Tim Kim and Board member Sean Nollan would be the best resources if other members have questions concerning pedigrees and bloodlines.
+As President of the North American AKIHO Branch, I would urge any members considering an import to find a dog with different bloodlines from our other branch dogs.
+AKIHO member Tim Kim and board member Sean Nollan would be the best resources if other members have questions concerning pedigrees and bloodlines.
 They pour over pedigrees like a kid studying baseball cards in the 1980’s.
 This action could potentially help our club diversify our own bloodlines if you intend to breed or stud your dog.
-Currently, most of our imports come from the larger breeders in Japan, but there are many breeders in Japan that are not large or commercially available through the Internet, so there are alternatives.
-It would also be nice if we could start importing dogs from these breeders in order to help diversify our bloodlines in the US.
+Currently, most of our imports come from the larger breeders in Japan, but there are many breeders in Japan that are not large or commercially available through the Internet, so there are alternative AKIHO kennels that I encourage members to consider.
+It would be nice if we could start importing dogs from these breeders in order to help diversify our bloodlines in the US.